 Throughout most of the 1960s Leonard Cohen lived with Marianne Ihlen, who died of leukemia a few months before Cohen passed.

 Despite never striving to achieve mainstream U.S. popularity, Cohen did make it on the charts several times.
 So Long, Marianne (1968) and The Partisan (1969) were Top 30 hits in France.
 So Long, Marianne (1968), while never making it to the singles charts, became a Leonard Cohen concert classic for his fans.
-Leonard Cohen sings So Long, Marianne live in a 1972 concert, below.
+Leonard Cohen sings So Long, Marianne here:

 In 1984 Leonard Cohen made it to on the charts in Canada and Europe with 2 Top 30 hits – Dance Me to the End of Love, and Hallelujah.
 While not as well known as Hallelujah, Dance Me to the End of Love is classic Leonard Cohen – poignant and poetic.

 “Lift me like an olive branch and be my homeward dove

 Cohen’s then-girlfriend, French photographer Dominique Isserman, shot his music video for First We Take Manhattan (written by Leonard Cohen but first recorded by Jennifer Warnes), and Dance Me to the End of Love.

 Below, Leonard Cohen singing Dance Me to the End of Love.

 Leonard Cohen’s signature song Hallelujah has been covered by many artists, including Bon Jovi, Jeff Buckley, K. D. Lang, and many other artists.

 Below, a younger Leonard Cohen sings his signature anthem, Hallelujah, live.